Policy for Determination of Materiality of Events and Information

 1. the omission of an event or information which is likely to result in discontinuity or alteration of event or information already available publicly; or

-2. the omission of an event or information is likely to result in significant market reaction if the said omission came to light at a later date;
+2. the omission of an event or information is likely to result in significant market reaction if the said omission came to light at a later date; or

 4. GUIDANCE ON OCCURRENCE OF AN EVENT OR INFORMATION

-1. The occurrence of an event or information shall differ on a case to case basis and would depend on the stage of discussion, negotiation or approval.
+1. The occurrence of an event or information shall differ on a case-to-case basis and would depend on the stage of discussion, negotiation or approval.
 For example, events like issue of Rights Shares can be said to have occurred on approval of the Board of Directors.
 Events like declaration of dividend would be deemed to have occurred when the dividend is approved by the Board of Directors and the shareholders.
 However, considering the price sensitivity involved in events like declaration of dividends, etc., disclosure shall be made on receipt of approval of the Board of Directors, pending Shareholders’ approval.

-2. For events and information like natural calamities or disruptions, etc. which do not involve any discussion or approval, the date of occurrence would be the date when the Company becomes aware of such events or information or as soon as the officer of the Company has or ought to have reasonably come into possession of such information in the course of performance of his duties.
+3. For events and information like natural calamities or disruptions, etc. which do not involve any discussion or approval, the date of occurrence would be the date when the Company becomes aware of such events or information or as soon as the officer of the Company has or ought to have reasonably come into possession of such information in the course of performance of his duties.

-The term ‘officer’ includes any Director, Manager or Key Managerial Personnel or any person in accordance with whose directions or instructions the Board of Directors or any one or more Directors is or are accustomed to act and shall also include the promoters of the Company
+The term ‘officer’ includes any Director, Manager or Key Managerial Personnel or any person in accordance with whose directions or instructions the Board of Directors or any one or more Directors is or are accustomed to act and shall also include the promoters of the Company.

 5. AUTHORITY